Chris Black (screenwriter)

 Chris Black is a screenwriter and television producer, from Toledo, Ohio.
 Black is known for writing and producing mainly science fiction and action series, although he also was a part of the production team of the comedy-drama Desperate Housewives during its first two seasons.

 Black has produced and written episodes of Cleopatra 2525, The Huntress, Sliders, Star Trek: Enterprise, Hawaii and Standoff.
 In addition, he has written episodes of several other shows, including Weird Science, Xena: Warrior Princess and Vanished.
 He also co-wrote the 1997 action movie Masterminds starring Patrick Stewart.

-In 2022, Black and Matt Fraction co-created Godzilla and the Titans for Apple TV+.
+In 2022, Black and Matt Fraction co-created Monarch: Legacy of Monsters for Apple TV+.
 Black also serves as showrunner.